modularity-group/config-site-template/readme.md

 Just add `<?php do_action('modularity');` to your theme's `index.php`.

-You may customize the output with removing the (or adding new) actions
+You may customize the output with the actions defined in `config-site-template.php`.

 ---

-1.3.0 | rewrite for full hookability, remove most modularity hooks
+2.0.0 | rewrite for full hookability, remove most modularity hooks

 1.2.4 | hookable post template content